Role: Mechanic (B1)

 Key requirements include:

-- 3 years’ aviation maintenance experience (including time served during an apprenticeship) within a Part 145 (or equivalent) organisation
+- Proven track record, typically achieved with 3 years' minimum experience in aviation maintenance (including time served during an apprenticeship) within a Part 145 organisation.

-- Ability to demonstrate aircraft system(s) knowledge and use of recognised aircraft documentation
+- Ability to demonstrate basic knowledge of aircraft system(s) and use recognised aircraft documentation.

-- Initial Human Factors, EWIS and Fuel Tank Safety
+- Initial Human Factors, EWIS & Fuel Tank Safety.